BDeMo/homepage/_pages/about.md

   - /about.html
 ---

-If you think the ones in sidebar are too casual, I have a [formal version](images/a_pic_of_mine_2.jpg).
+If you think the one in the sidebar is too casual, I have a [formal version](images/a_pic_of_mine_2.jpg).
 You should focus more on the content below than here!

 Biography
 ======